hello-robot/stretch_ai/CONTRIBUTING.md

-# Contributing to Stretchpy
+# Contributing to Stretch AI

-We welcome contributions to Stretchpy!
+We welcome contributions to Stretch AI!
 Please read the following guidelines before submitting a pull request.

 This repository is in an early state of development.
 Guidelines are subject to change and tests will be by necessity incomplete.